cnharrison/dice-witch/README.md

 ## Math

-You can use add, subtract, multiply, divide, and use parenthesis as you please.
-You can also reduce and use the following JS math functions: `abs, ceil, cos, exp, floor, log, max, min, pow, round, sign, sin, sqrt, tan`
+You can use add, subtract, multiply, divide, reduce, and use parenthesis as you please.
+You can also reduce, and use the following JS math functions: `abs, ceil, cos, exp, floor, log, max, min, pow, round, sign, sin, sqrt, tan`

 - `!roll d6*5`: Roll a d6 and multiply the reslt by 5
 - `!roll 2d10/d20`: Roll 2d20 and add the result together, then roll a d20 and divide the two totals